geyang/ml_logger/README.md

 # ML_Logger, A Beautiful Remote Logging Utility for Any Python ML Project

 When running AWS experiments in batch, sometimes it is much easier if all of the logging are done towards a dedicated logging server.
+This way it is easy to mount the drive via fstp or smba, and manage the data (deletion, move and copying) more efficiently.

-ML_Logger does exactly that.
+ML_Logger does exactly this.

-ML_Logger can log to both local directory and a remote logging server with zero configuration.
+ML_Logger has a local client and a http logging server.
+It runs both locally (without explicitly setting up a server) as well as to a remote log server using its http end-point.
 ML_Logger supports simple scalar, numpy tensors, images, and many other mem types.

+### Compared with sftp and smba

+Use this so that you don't have to setup sftp and smba :)

 ## Usage